-On December 15, 2020, the company announced the recording of extraordinary gains (gains from the sale of shares in an affiliate) and revisions to its full-year consolidated earnings forecast.
+On December 15, 2020, Medical System Network Co., Ltd. announced the recording of extraordinary gains (gains from the sale of shares in an affiliate) and revisions to its full-year consolidated earnings forecast.

 At the Board of Directors meeting held the same day, the company resolved to sell a portion of its shareholding in Genex Inc. (headquartered in Nagoya, Aichi Prefecture; hereinafter, Genex), an affiliate not accounted for by the equity method.
 It expects to record gains from the sale of shares in the affiliate as extraordinary gains in Q3 FY03/21 parent and consolidated results.